Zachhaaa/zachpuglia-portfolio/content/key-holder.md

  1. Doesn't make noise when being moved around.
  2. I can find which key I need easily since they don't change their position.
  3. Slimmer than having them on a keychain.
- 4. Prevents your phone from being scratched if your have them in the same pocket.
+ 4. Prevents your phone from being scratched if you have it in the same pocket.

 {{< gallery "key-holder/orange.webp, key-holder/opaque-cad.webp" >}}